panicinc/CodaPluginKit/Webscript Sidebar plugins/README.md

 #### CodaPlugInsController:

-- (string) codaVersion
+- (string) codaVersion - The version of Coda hosting the plugin.
-- (int) apiVersion
+- (int) apiVersion - The plugin API version Coda is currently using.
-- (CodaTextView) makeUntitledDocument
+- (CodaTextView) makeUntitledDocument - Creates a new document.
-- saveAll
+- saveAll - Saves all open documents.
-- displayHTMLString(string)
+- displayHTMLString(string) - Renders the given HTML in a new preview tab.
-- displayHTMLStringWithBaseURL(string, string) -- html string and string representing URL
+- displayHTMLStringWithBaseURL(string, string) -- Renders the given HTML in a new preview tab using the base URL for any embedded links or resources.
-- (CodaTextView) openFileAtPath(string)
+- (CodaTextView) openFileAtPath(string) -- Opens the document at path in a new tab.
-- (int) runCommand(string, array) - path to command line tool to execute, array of string arguments to pass
+- (int) runCommand(string, array) - Runs the command line tool at the specified path.
+Accepts an array of string arguments to pass to the tool.

 #### CodaPlugInPreferences:

-- (string)preferenceForKey(string)
+- (string)preferenceForKey(string) -- Returns the previously saved value for the specified key.
-- setPreferenceForKey(string, string) -- value and key pair to store in preferences
+- setPreferenceForKey(string, string) -- Saves the specified string for a key.
+The value is saved by Coda and persists accross application restarts.

 #### Info.plist keys:

-- CodaIconMaskFile -- a black and white mask which is used for the sidebar icon.
+- CodaIconMaskFile -- a black and white mask image which is used for the sidebar icon
-- CFBundleIdentifier -- a unique identifier for your plugin, usually in the form of com.companyname.plugin
+- CFBundleIdentifier -- the unique identifier for your plugin, usually in the form of com.companyname.plugin
 - CFBundleName -- the plugin name
 - CFBundleShortVersionString -- the plugin version
 - CodaPlugInSupportedAPIVersion -- the Coda API version the plugin conforms to